Financing your Education Abroad

 - Some departments, like the MCB, have scholarships available for study abroad.
 Talk with your departments to see if there is any support for studying abroad.
 You might be surprised.

 - If you are studying abroad through a UNC affiliated program, we recommend looking through their scholarship opportunities and applying to those.
-Every year UNC students receive funding from our affiliated programs.
-In fact, just as a UNC student, you will receive the following discount from the following programs:
+Every year UNC students receive funding from our affiliated programs: